 Order Picking Accuracy

 Around half of customers say they’ve returned an online order because they received the wrong item.
-With online returns around 20% (and going to 30% around the holidays), you have to do what you can to decrease these costs.
-Increasing your order picking accuracy is an internal way of decreasing returns.
+With online returns around 20% (and returns going to 30% around the holidays), you have to do what you can to decrease these costs.
+Increasing your order picking productivity and accuracy is an internal way of decreasing returns.

 Order Picking Accuracy Percentage =